KiranLDA/PAMLrManual/docs/02-import.md

 ## Import your own data

-Importing data is easy with PAMLr.
+Importing data is easy with pamlr.
 All data files should be found within the same directory which can be accessed through the `pathname` argument.
 Currently there are a list of supported file types, which include:

 * ".pressure"
 * ".glf"